BetweenPausesAI/BetweenPausesAI/README.md

 - Expand adaptive chatbot capabilities
 - Continue awareness and accessibility initiatives

+## Social Impact

+This project is connected to “In Between Pauses,” a student-led stuttering awareness initiative focused on building supportive spaces for individuals with speech dysfluency and encouraging empathy-driven communication accessibility.

+## Disclaimer

+BetweenPausesAI is an early-stage conceptual accessibility exploration project and is not intended to replace professional medical diagnosis, therapy, or healthcare services.

 ## Repository Status
 Early-stage prototype and active exploration project